Matrix Analysis of Tracer Transport

 \section{Abstract}

 We review matrix methods as applied to tracer transport.
 Because tracer transport is linear, matrix methods are an ideal fit for the problem.
-In particular, solutions of linear, first-order systems of ordinary differential equations (ODEs) are reviewed as well as special properties of these solutions.
+A gridded, Eulerian tracer simulation can be approximated as a system of linear ordinary differential equations (ODEs).
+The first-order stretching and deformation of Lagrangian space can also be calculated using a system of linear ODEs.
+Solutions to these equations are reviewed as well as special properties.
+Using matrices to model tracer transport can also help understand and improve the stability of numerical solutions.
 Detailed derivations are included.